Close-up of natural wood grain rings forming a textured, concentric pattern.

 EDUCATION:

-BA Special Physical Education and Motor Development, Bridgewater State College; Somatic Counseling Psychology: Dance/Movement Theories & Practice, Naropa University
+BA Special Physical Education and Motor Development, Bridgewater State College; MA Somatic Counseling Psychology: Dance/Movement Theories & Practice, Naropa University

 ACADEMIC PROGRAMS: